OfficeDev/open-xml-docs/docs/spreadsheet/how-to-retrieve-a-list-of-the-hidden-rows-or-columns-in-a-spreadsheet.md

 [!code-vb[](../../samples/spreadsheet/retrieve_a_list_of_the_hidden_rows_or_columns/vb/Program.vb#snippet4)]
 ***

-Retrieving the list of hidden columns is a bit trickier, because Excel collapses groups of hidden columns into a single element, and provides [Min](/dotnet/api/documentformat.openxml.spreadsheet.column.min) and [Max](/dotnet/api/documentformat.openxml.spreadsheet.column.max) properties that describe the first and last columns in the group.
+Retrieving the list of hidden columns is a bit trickier, because Excel collapses groups of hidden columns into a single element, and provides <xref:DocumentFormat.OpenXml.Spreadsheet.Column.Min*> and <xref:DocumentFormat.OpenXml.Spreadsheet.Column.Max*> properties that describe the first and last columns in the group.
 Therefore, the code that retrieves the list of hidden columns starts the same as the code that retrieves hidden rows.
 However, it must iterate through the index values (looping each item in the collection of hidden columns, adding each index from the **Min** to the **Max** value, inclusively).

 ### [C#](#tab/cs-8)
 [!code-csharp[](../../samples/spreadsheet/retrieve_a_list_of_the_hidden_rows_or_columns/cs/Program.cs#snippet5)]